How To Choose AI Use Cases Without Getting Distracted By Hype

 AI works best when the team understands the process, the data, the owner, and the desired business outcome.

-Use-case selection, adoption priorities, and implementation decisions for owner-led businesses in Saudi Arabia.
+AI readiness, use-case selection, adoption priorities, and implementation decisions for owner-led businesses in Saudi Arabia.

 Before choosing AI tools, owner-led businesses need clarity on workflows, data, ownership, and adoption.
 Here is a practical readiness framework.